Past MCTL Programs

 - Can “rigor” or “intellectual” be measured?

-Digital Brew II: Co-sponsored by the Digital Learning Team and the Faculty Center for Teaching
+Digital Brew II: Co-sponsored by the Digital Learning Team and the Muhlenberg Center for Teaching and Learning

 This session was designed so that participants had an opportunity to gain hands-on experience with some of the digital technologies in use on campus.
 In addition, faculty from a variety of disciplines and digital learning collaborators were on hand to demonstrate how available technologies are being integrated into Muhlenberg courses.
 Whether you are a "digital beginner" or have some background with these tools already, we are hopeful you came away from this event with new ideas for effectively integrating these technologies into your courses and your student-faculty research collaborations.